Colyton

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, some 24.0% of residents work from home, a figure that may reflect COVID-19 conditions.
+According to the 2021 Census, 24.0% of residents work from home, a figure that may reflect COVID-19 conditions.
 Service frequency averages 279 trips per day across all routes, equating to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport